 - more than 20% silt plus clay

-- presence of sands and gravels in reasonable quantity to supply structural strength.
+- sands and gravels in reasonable quantity to supply structural strength

-- Clay with moderate dispersion.
-Some dispersion is necessary to have sufficient mobility to help seal pores without causing tunnelling.
+- clay with moderate dispersion — some dispersion is needed to have sufficient mobility to help seal pores without causing tunnelling

-- Low shrink/swell capacity.
-As compacted earth materials do wet and dry on a regular basis, low shrink/swell means that potential for shrinkage cracks developing is low.
+- low shrink or swell capacity — as compacted earth materials do wet and dry on a regular basis, low shrink or swell means that potential for shrinkage cracks developing is low

-- Strongly flocculated clay (ie well-structured clay behaving somewhat like gravel in terms of permeability);
+- strongly flocculated clay well-structured clay behaving somewhat like gravel in terms of permeability

 Field survey and sampling

-Field survey is done to look available soil materials in terms of:
+Field survey is done to look at available soil materials in terms of:

-It is an exercise in 3 dimensional mapping of the subsoil.
-It is needed to find out if suitable materials are available to build the wall, and also to see if the underlying materials will support the wall and retain water in the excavation.
+This is an exercise in 3 dimensional mapping of the subsoil.
+It is needed to find out if:

-It is necessary to dig under the centre-line of the proposed wall as well as sampling within the area of the excavation.
+Dig under the centre-line of the proposed wall, as well as sample within the area of the excavation.

-When digging under the centre-line of the proposed wall, the holes should go to either rock, or about 600mm into solid, dense clay.
-If the dam is just to be a tank (ie on a flat site) there is no need to dig outside the area of proposed excavation.
+When digging under the centre-line of the proposed wall — the holes should go into either rock, or about 600mm into solid, dense clay.
+If the dam will be a tank (on a flat site) there is no need to dig outside the area of proposed excavation.

 When digging into the proposed excavation, the holes should either go down to rock, or to about 600mm below the proposed depth of excavation.

-Spread out materials from each of the locations on a plastic sheet and in order of increasing depth (see Figure 2).
+Spread out materials from each of the locations on a plastic sheet and in order of increasing depth.

 Look at the range of materials spread out on the sheet and the depth from which they came.
 Observe similarities between exposed materials at different holes.
-Log results.
+Record results.